istanbuljs/istanbuljs/packages/nyc-config-typescript/README.md

 First install the dependencies:

-`npm i source-map-support ts-node @istanbuljs/nyc-config-typescript --save-dev`
+`npm i nyc source-map-support ts-node @istanbuljs/nyc-config-typescript --save-dev`

 Then write a `tsconfig.json` that looks something like this: